MISTCARRYYOU/solvehtspwithfcrnrde/README.md

 The codes contain both the proposed FCRN-RDE and an implementation of several evolution algorithms.
 Some codes are converted from C++ programs so that parts of them may look a little bit strange.

+The studied problem belongs to a complex scheduling problem, and the proposed method is a type of surrogate-assisted evolutionary algorithm that can accelerate the speed of fitness evaluation in evolutionary algorithms.
+The codes contain six deep-learning surrogate models, including DNN, RNN, RCNN, TRANSFORMER, FCRN, and CNN.

 ### 2 Run

 To run the program, just execute: